getporter/proposals/pep/001-initial-pep-process.md

   For in-progress PEPs, they can be changed to `replaced` immediately.
 The status is now **REPLACED**.

+---

 ## Implementation

-When the PEP process is implemented, the contents of the specification section will be put into the [CONTRIBUTING.md](/CONTRIBUTING.md) of this repository and the Porter repository updated to link to this repository.
+When the PEP process is implemented, the contents of the specification section will be put into the [CONTRIBUTING.md](/CONTRIBUTING.md) of this repository and Porter documentation updated to link to the new PEP process.
 A PEP template will be added to `pep/000-PEP-TEMPLATE.md` as well.